How to Become a Wisconsin Sole Proprietor

 Obtain Business Licenses and Permits

-There isn’t a requirement in Wisconsin for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other licenses and/or permits to operate in a compliant fashion.
+There isn’t a requirement in Wisconsin for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other Wisconsin licenses and permits to operate in a compliant fashion.

 Though some Wisconsin businesses will not need any state-issued licensing, others may require several.
 The best way to find out your sole proprietorship’s licensing requirements is through the state’s One Stop Business Portal.
 The One Stop system helps business owners at every stage of the formation process, including helping determine which licenses and permits apply to you.